AdaptiveMind · Studio · Singh

 Every regression, every race, every silently wrong default that gets caught in production becomes a Project Learning Ledger entry - tagged with a permanent code (CL-FAC-091, CL-FAC-177) and a test that asserts the failure mode never returns.
 The ledger is injected into the prompt of the next project.
 The N+1th system starts with all the scar tissue of the Nth.

-The factory inherits Lamarckian-style — every lesson the work teaches is re-encoded into the architecture, into the prompts, and into the test suite before the next sprint begins.
+The factory inherits its own scar tissue.
+Every lesson the work teaches is written back into the architecture, into the prompts, and into the test suite before the next sprint begins.
 The bug ledger and the test suite are the same artefact.
-There is no oral tradition; there is no tribal knowledge; there is only what the factory has written down.
+The factory privileges what is written down over what is remembered.

 P/07